 According to the provisions of the aforementioned Statute, the prosecutor’s activities are carried out in four stages: first, he collects information about the commission of crimes, then he decides, in a completely discretionary manner, whether to proceed with the opening of investigations, and finally he formulates the most appropriate charges.

 Recently, the International Criminal Court, in order to better protect the victims of these particularly serious crimes, is attempting to draw guidelines for the introduction of the institution of the reparation order, an institution to be placed alongside possible convictions.

 The introduction of the reparation order into the Court’s system is a clear expression of the importance accorded to victims in such circumstances.
-The remedial system made available to victims in the ICC context is characterised by its peculiar bipartite structure mainly in conceptual and procedural terms.
+The remedial system made available to victims in the ICC context is characterised by its peculiar dual structure mainly in conceptual and procedural terms.

 Within the general concept of ‘reparation’ in favour of the victims of crimes within the jurisdiction of the Court, a distinction must in fact be made between the two categories of reparation, a distinction from which specific institutional implications derive.
 The term ‘reparation’, however, is used in the normative context of the ICC to refer to the power assigned to the Court to issue judicial orders containing reparatory measures, in the context of a specific judicial proceeding which is placed, chronologically, at a later stage than the ascertainment of criminal responsibility.
 The issuance of such restorative orders thus presupposes the prior conviction of the defendant!